theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added CLONED state to be disallowed in Special Power
 2. Nod Shadow Beacons can be used for Spot For Bombardment ability
 	* Filtered out Shadow Beacons for Bombardment Special Power
+3. Unit is supposed to have sound effects for death animations as seen in the GameObject file
+	* Moved Animation sound effects to the Husk GameObject
 #### Behemoth
 1. When recovered by engineer, it plays the animation used to leave Warfactory after the getting up animation
 	* Changed model so only one is used for build and default state